dandruff/xCT/.github/README.md

 Feel free to use the comments below for quick and dirty questions.
 If you think that you have a question that is more involved, you should create a ticket on the [GitHub issue tracker](https://github.com/dandruff/xCT/issues/new).

-## Credits

-Thanks to the wonderful WoW community for help with transcripts, translations, libraries, etc. This addon is powered by you.